mclarkedev/react-shopping-cart-multistep-form/README.md

 - Add a form step / progress bar
   - Utilize Context API to pull state from Form, or change where state lives
 - Add animations to the checkout form
+- Create end-to-end test with Cypress or Puppeteer (or some other E2E / automated test framework)